AdobeDocs/journey-optimizer.nl-NL/help/using/direct-mail/direct-mail-configuration.md

 >[!NOTE]
 >
->Dubbele rijen worden automatisch verwijderd.
+>Dubbele rijen waarbij alle waarden in de rij gelijk zijn, worden automatisch uit het bestand verwijderd.
->
->Als het maximumaantal records (dat wil zeggen rijen) voor elk bestand met profielgegevens te hoog is, wordt automatisch een ander bestand gemaakt voor de resterende records.

 <!--
     In the **[!UICONTROL Insertion]** section, you can choose to automatically remove duplicate rows.